 Termites do bite Aardvarks, but they have tough skin which helps protects them.

 Do Aardvarks have predators?

 Yes, they have many different predators that hunt them, such as pythons, hunting dogs, leopards, lions, and hyenas.

 Aardvarks are very alert and have excellent hearing that helps them detect approaching danger.
 They can protect themselves using their claws if needed.
-Should they need to escape, they can run fast in a zigzag and dig a temporary burrow quickly and hide.
+Should they need to escape, they can run fast in a zigzag, dig a temporary burrow quickly, and hide.